dact-chant/cantus-index/README.md

 ## `json-cid-mel` (get melodies by Cantus ID)
 The endpoint `https://cantusindex.org/json-cid-mel/{CantusID}` retrieves the chants from CI databases which have the specified Cantus ID.
 It filters the results to include only those records where the 'melody' field is not null.

+## `json-merged-chants` (get all Cantus ID merging actions)
+The endpoint `https://cantusindex.org/json-merged-chants` provides a list of merged chant Cantus IDs, logging changes from old Cantus IDs to new Cantus IDs, including the dates of these changes.

+### Response Format:

+Each record in the JSON response includes the following fields:
+- **id**: Unique identifier for the merged action.
+- **old**: The old Cantus ID.
+- **new**: The new Cantus ID replacing the old one.
+- **date**: The date when the change was made (formatted as `YYYY-MM-DD`).

 ## `json-nextchants` (get next chants by Cantus ID)
 The endpoint `https://cantusindex.org/json-nextchants/{CantusID}` retrieves the Cantus IDs which usually follow after the specified Cantus ID.
 These data are usually displayed to indexers as "Chant suggestions".
 (under construction)